images to optimization for SEO

 7. Use Image Sitemaps

 Just like a sitemap you might upload that has your pages listed, an image sitemap can make it more possible for search engines to find your images.
-Create an image sitemap and upload to Google Search Console.
-This doesn’t make the file any easier to load, or for search engines and computers to understand the image, but it does make it easier for them to find them.
+Create an image sitemap and upload it to Google Search Console.
+This doesn’t make the file any easier to load, but it does make it easier for search engines to find them.

 Final Thoughts

-Whether you’re running a business website, e-commerce site or blog, images can make a big difference in how your content is received.
-Properly image optimization for SEO and users, so they load smoothly, are just the right size and work like they’re supposed to, is a great way to keep visitors coming back for more.
+Whether you’re running a business website, e-commerce site, or blog, images can make a big difference in how your content is received.
+Properly optimizing images for SEO and users so they load smoothly, are just the right size, and work like they’re supposed to is a great way to keep visitors coming back for more.

 Today's Author